 “Believe that there is a purpose in your pain..”— Kay Warren

-The First Noble Truth of Buddhism, called ‘Dukkha’, states that pain and dissatisfaction are part of being human.
+The First Noble Truth of Buddhism, called ‘Dukkha’, states that pain and dissatisfaction are part of the human experience.
 The world is never going to be perfect, and throughout our lives, we will encounter loss, sadness, injury, sickness, and death.